gempir/blog/content/blog/logs.md

 ## The first bot

-So I thought maybe that's my chance, make my bot log the chat and impress the streamer, I was currently watching [twitch.tv/nmplol](https://twitch.tv/nmplol), hes a pretty funny dude check him out if you like.
+So I thought maybe that's my chance, make my bot log the chat and impress the streamer, I was watching [twitch.tv/nmplol](https://twitch.tv/nmplol), hes a pretty funny dude check him out if you like.
 I had never hosted for a real audience before besides some tiny personal portfolios.
-Twitch is a big site and even smaller streamers still have hundreds of people in chat.
+Twitch could expose my content to a lot of users very quickly, since when I link appears in chat many people might click it at once.
 Back then I thought hosting it myself would be annoying and too much data transferred per month.
 So I got the bright idea to use other sites for my logs.
 I would still store the whole logs locally but upload them on demand to [pastebin](https://pastebin.com), I even got a pro account for that purpose and also asked pastebin support for better ratelimits and they happily said yes since I wasn't doing anything bad.